Best AI Storage Providers: Top 5 Solutions to Know in 2026

 Key features:

-- Scalable data ingestion and access: Aggregates data from distributed edge sources into persistent, GPU-optimized storage for AI workloads.
+• Scalable data ingestion: Aggregates data from distributed sources into centralized storage optimized for AI workloads.

 Evaluation Criteria for Selecting AI Storage Providers